100 Notable alumni of

 -

-Charles Otto Puth Jr. is an American singer and songwriter.
-His initial exposure came through the viral success of his song videos uploaded to YouTube.
-Puth signed with the record label eleveneleven in 2011 after performing on The Ellen DeGeneres Show, while songwriting and producing material for other artists.
+Charles Otto Puth Jr. is an American singer-songwriter, musician, and record producer.
+His initial exposure came through the viral success of his song covers uploaded to YouTube.
+Puth signed with the record label eleveneleven in 2011.

 -